 In the ice cream industry, our main focus is to improve the sectoral operating result.
 At the same time, we are promoting the growth of numerical distribution, with emphasis on tourist areas.
+Particular emphasis will be placed on boosting exports as major growth opportunities emerge.

-In the dairy industry, with a modern factory with high production capacity and constantly investing in mechanical equipment that upgrades the quality of our products, which allows for low processing costs, we aim to increase sales.
-In this direction, we actively promote the competitive advantages of our products (such as the use of 100% milk that was generated within the same day for the production of yogurts), while also strengthening our export orientation, responding to the increased demand for Greek yoghurt in foreign markets.
+In the yoghurt sector, we make good use of our modern production facilities, with high production capacity and competitive processing costs, aiming at increased sales.
+In this direction, we actively communicate the competitive advantages of our products (such as the use of 100% same day produced milk for the production of yoghurt).
+At the same time, we strengthen our export orientation, responding to the increased demand for Greek yoghurt in foreign markets.